brent-blood/two-buttons/README.md

 You need something to put the guts in that you can then lash down with zip ties or something.
 You'll need to drill some holes in it for the wires to get out to the button board, as well as for the power switch.
 If you wanted to be fancy, attach an LED to it to let you know when it's on or something.
-I bought something on Amazon that shipped from China and it took like a month to get it.
+I bought a bunch on Amazon for $2/each that shipped from China and it took like a month to get it.
 Whatever.

 ### Power Switch
 Buy a 2 pin on/off switch that can be mounted to the case.
-Again, no idea where I got mine at (I raided a bunch of Radioshacks when they were going out of business so probably one of them, but this should cost like a quarter.
+Again, no idea where I got mine at (I raided a bunch of Radioshacks when they were going out of business so probably one of them) but this should cost like a quarter.

 ### A Mac with Kindle App and Content to Read